-This Page allows you to configure the basic QoS Port DSCP Configuration settings for all switch ports.
-The Port DSCP screen in Figure 4-9-8 appears.
+This page allows you to configure the basic QoS Port DSCP Configuration settings for all switch ports.
+The Port DSCP screen in Figure 4-9-9 appears.

-Figure 4-9-8: QoS Port DSCP Configuration Page Screenshot
+Figure 4-9-9: QoS Port DSCP Configuration Page Screenshot

-Object Description

-• Port The Port coulmn shows the list of ports for which you can configure dscp ingress

-and egress settings.

-• Ingress In Ingress settings you can change ingress translation and classification settings

-for individual ports.

-There are two configuration parameters available in Ingress:

-■ Translate

-■ Classify

-Translate To Enable the Ingress Translation click the checkbox.

-• Classify Classification for a port have 4 different values. ■ Disable : No Ingress DSCP Classification. ■ DSCP=0 : Classify if incoming (or translated if enabled) DSCP is 0. ■ Selected: Classify only selected DSCP for which classification is enabled as specified in DSCP Translation window for the specific DSCP. ■ All: Classify all DSCP. • Egress Port Egress Rewriting can be one of - ■ Disable : No Egress rewrite. ■ Enable: Rewrite enable without remapped. ■ Remap: DSCP from analyzer is remapped and frame is remarked with remapped DSCP value.
+Object Description • Port The Port coulmn shows the list of ports for which you can configure dscp ingress and egress settings. • Ingress In Ingress settings you can change ingress translation and classification settings for individual ports.
+There are two configuration parameters available in Ingress: ■ Translate ■ Classify • Translate To Enable the Ingress Translation click the checkbox. means to select all ports of Managed Switch. • Classify The Configuration All with available options will assign to whole ports.
+Classification for a port has 4 different values.
+All means all ports will have one specific setting. ■ Disable : No Ingress DSCP Classification. ■ DSCP=0 : Classify if incoming (or translated if enabled) DSCP is 0. ■ Selected: Classify only selected DSCP for which classification is enabled as specified in DSCP Translation window for the specific DSCP. ■ All: Classify all DSCP. • Egress The Configuration All with available options will assign to whole ports.
+Port Egress Rewriting can be one of -.
+All means all ports will have one specific setting. ■ Disable : No Egress rewrite. ■ Enable: Rewrite enabled without remapping. ■ Remap DP Unaware: DSCP from analyzer is remapped and frame is remarked with remapped DSCP value.
+The remapped DSCP value is always taken from the 'DSCP Translation->Egress Remap DP0' table. ■ Remap DP Aware: DSCP from analyzer is remapped and frame is remarked with remapped DSCP value.
+Depending on the DP level of the frame, the remapped DSCP value is either taken from the 'DSCP Translation > Egress Reman DP1' table or from the 'DSCP Translation->Egress Remap DP1' table.